 Many great and important things happen in real-time: the spectacle of a baseball game, the exchanging of ideas in a video conference, and the dissemination of knowledge via video lectures, just to name a few.
-In order to ensure that all of these events are accessible to everyone, these events either come standard with live closed captions or have the option to include captions.
-One traditional method for providing live captions is CART captioning.
+To ensure that all these events are accessible to everyone, they need to be live captioned.
+Event planners will often discover a solution to this requirement called CART captioning.

 Tell me more… what is CART Captioning?

 CART stands for Communication Access Realtime Translation but can mean many different things.
 There’s even some dispute over the acronym (the U.S. Department of Justice, for example, refers to it as computer-assisted real-time transcription).

 In general, though, CART is the method in which captioning professionals use technology to transcribe live audio into text that displays instantly for the benefit of deaf, hard-of-hearing, or non-native-speaking audiences.

 CART captioning has long been the standard for live captioning events such as presentations, ceremonies, and lectures – and oftentimes the captioning professional will provide all the necessary equipment on-site so that viewers in attendance can access their live captions.

 While many people who host live events still prefer to use an on-site CART captioner to provide accessibility for deaf, hard-of-hearing, or non-native-speaking attendees, technology allows us to offer a remote CART experience, as well.
 In fact, thousands of live events are captioned remotely every day.
 Even companies with high security requirements are finding ways to receive confidential and encrypted CART captioning services using remote vendors like Captionmax.